Low church: United churches with other Protestants in Asia

 In 1970 the Church of India, Pakistan, Burma and Ceylon, the United Church of North India, the Baptist Churches of Northern India, the Church of the Brethren in India, the Methodist Church (British and Australia Conferences) and the Disciples of Christ denominations merged to form the Church of North India.
-Also in 1970 the Anglicans, Presbyterians (Church of Scotland), United Methodists and Lutherans of Churches in Pakistan merged into the Church of Pakistan.
-The Church of Bangladesh is the result of a merge of Anglican and Presbyterian churches.
+Also in 1970 the Anglican, Presbyterian (Church of Scotland), United Methodist and Lutheran Churches in Pakistan merged into the Church of Pakistan.
+The Church of Bangladesh is the result of a merger of Anglican and Presbyterian churches.

-Britain and Ireland
+Great Britain and Ireland

 In the 1960s the Methodist Church of Great Britain made ecumenical overtures to the Church of England, aimed at church unity.
 These formally failed when they were rejected by the Church of England's General Synod in 1972.
 In 1981, a covenant project was proposed between the Church of England, the Methodist Church in Great Britain, the United Reformed Church and the Moravian Church.

 In 1982 the United Reformed Church voted in favour of the covenant, which would have meant remodelling its elders and moderators as bishops and incorporating its ministry into the apostolic succession.
 The Church of England rejected the covenant.
 Conversations and co-operation continued leading in 2003 to the signing of a covenant between the Church of England and the Methodist Church of Great Britain.
 From the 1970s onward, the Methodist Church was involved in several "Local Ecumenical Projects" (LEPs) with neighbouring denominations usually with the Church of England, the Baptists or with the United Reformed Church, which involved sharing churches, schools and in some cases ministers.

-In the Church of England, Anglo-Catholics are often opposed to unity with Protestants, which can reduce hope of unity with the Roman Catholic Church.
+In the Church of England, Anglicans of Anglo-Catholic churchmanship are often opposed to unity with other Protestants, which can reduce hope of unity with the Roman Catholic Church.
 Accepting women Protestant ministers would also make unity with the See of Rome more difficult.

 In the 1990s and early 2000s the Scottish Episcopal Church (Anglican), the Church of Scotland (Presbyterian), the Methodist Church of Great Britain and the United Reformed Church were all parts of the "Scottish Churches Initiative for Union" (SCIFU) for seeking greater unity.
 The attempt stalled following the withdrawal of the Church of Scotland in 2003.

 In 2002 the Church of Ireland, which is generally on the low church end of the spectrum of world Anglicanism, signed a covenant for greater cooperation and potential ultimate unity with the Methodist Church in Ireland.